 Now, starting an in-person semester would be a big enough advance for UC San Diego, but the largest fall semester class in its history.
 What's the reason for that record amount of students.

-There are several reasons.
-They're more cyclical.
-Students in California are meeting the eligibility requirements for the university of California system and the, you know, they're banging on the doors they want in, in recent years, the state's population also has grown quite a bit.
+There are several reasons are more cyclical.
+Students in California are meeting the eligibility requirements for the university of California system.
+And you know, they're banging on the doors they want in, in recent years, the state's population also is grown quite a bit.
 So put those two together and you have just a lot more demand.
 And it's also the reputation of the university of California system and its campuses.
-It's a well-known brand that people really, really want to be on UC campuses.
-And UC San Diego has been one of the places that's had more room to grow.
-So a lot of the growth has been occurring.
-There
+It's a well-known brand.
+People really, really want to be on UC campuses.
+And UC San Diego has been one of the places that have been more room to grow.
+So a lot of the growth has been occurring there.

 It was like a excited but anxious.
 I was there yesterday at 9:00 AM.
-I have never seen that many people that the university, there were places there that looked like a street corner in downtown New York city.
+I have never seen that many people, that the university, there are places there that look like a street corner in downtown New York city.
 I talked to a lot of students and faculty.
 They were really excited to be there because of the growth and the opportunity to study in person instead of by zoom.
-And

-Yeah, so they have several all over campus.
-Those that I came up over the past year because they did offer some in-person classes at the university, but they put them in these like almost like circus tents, outdoors that were really well ventilated that gave them a chance to get some students in front of teachers.
+Have several all over campus.
+So instead I came over the past year because they did offer some in-person classes at the university, but they put them in these like almost like circus, like tents, outdoors that were really well ventilated that gave them a chance to get some students in front of teachers.
 They kept the tents because they didn't know what was going to happen.
 This phone, like, I mean, we had a surge over the summer.
 It was just really uncertain.
 Plus frankly, they needed the, the additional room.
 So many people are coming onto the campus.
 That space is very, very tight.

 Now everyone on campus has to show proof of vaccination, but of course there are breakthrough cases.
 How much testing is underway there.